-The Novel Coronavirus (2019-nCoV or Coronavirus) was first identified by Chinese officials at the end of December 2019.
-It originated in Hubei Province and by the end of January 2020, had spread to thousands of people in that area, primarily around the City of Wuhan.
+The Novel Coronavirus (COVID-19) was first identified by Chinese officials at the end of December 2019.
+It originated in Hubei Province and by March 2020 it had spread to over 100 countries, leading the World Health Organization to name it a pandemic.

-While the chances of a mass outbreak are low, nonetheless, prudent employers will want to understand their legal obligations to employees who may become ill or refuse to work, and to have a plan in place to deal with any potential impact on their workplace.
+As an increasing number of cases have been confirmed in this country, prudent employers want to understand their legal obligations to employees who may become ill or refuse to work, and be prepared to deal with any potential impact on their workplace.

-Hicks Morley has the expertise to guide employers through the potential impact the Coronavirus may have on your workplace.
+Hicks Morley has the expertise to guide employers through COVID-19 pandemic.
 For example, we can:

 - identify your legal obligations in the workplace, including health and safety

 - assist you in navigating return to work and work from home issues

 - guide you through the statutory benefits that may be available to employees and assist in interpreting other benefit plans that you may have